OpenVibeCoding/swe-cli/docs/chat_integration_complete.md

 ## Summary

-The new ChatApplication has been successfully integrated into OpenCLI!
+The new ChatApplication has been successfully integrated into SWE-CLI!
 The interface now features:

 ✅ **Fixed input box** at the bottom (no more repeated boxes!)
 ✅ **Scrollable conversation** area above